TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 # Local Logging

 Input data is batched up on the emonHP and then synced every 30 seconds to Emoncms.org.
-There's no local data storage.
-However, you can [log locally](https://docs.openenergymonitor.org/emoncms/intro-rpi.html#logging-data-locally) as well as sending to Emoncms.org.
+Nothing is being stored locally.
+However, you can enable [local logging](https://docs.openenergymonitor.org/emoncms/intro-rpi.html#logging-data-locally), as well as sending to Emoncms.org.
 In principle I should be able to get data into Home Assistant without having to rely on a round trip via the internet.

 I was a bit worried about how much space is available for local data storage.
 The manual says that the standard setup has 10GB of data storage which is "enough for 138 years with 6 feeds at 10s resolution".